-A 0.65 percent (.0065) additional employer contribution, unchanged from 2012.
+A 0.65 percent (.0065) additional employer contribution, unchanged from 2014.
 The additional contribution is added to your tax rate as adjusted by the surcharge.
 The additional contribution is not applicable to non-delinquent newly liable and reimbursable employers.

-A 0.07 percent (.0007) tax on employee wages, or 70 cents on each $1,000 paid, reduced from 0.08 percent in 2012.
-Employee withholding contributions are submitted with each UC-2/2A quarterly report.
-Employee withholding applies to the total wages paid in 2013.
-It is not limited to the $8,500 taxable wage base for employer contributions.
+A 0.07 percent (.0007) tax on employee wages, or 70 cents on each $1,000 paid, unchanged from 2014.
+Employee withholding contributions are submitted with each quarterly report.
+Employee withholding applies to the total wages paid in 2015.
+It is not limited to the $9,000 taxable wage base for employer contributions.

-If you have any questions concerning this information, please contact the Employer Contact Center at 866-403-6163, or within the Harrisburg area at 717-787-7679, Monday through Friday from 8:00 a.m. until 4:30 p.m.
+If you have questions concerning this information, please contact the Employer Contact Center at 866-403-6163 weekdays from 8:00 a.m. until 4:30 p.m.

 Employers: Save Money by Providing Accurate Information to Employees Who May File for UC Benefits

 Form UC-1609P (Employer Information Form) can help your company save money by reducing inaccurate claims, and subsequently, inaccurate charges to your account associated with employees that leave your organization and file for unemployment compensation benefits.
 Complete the form, and provide a copy to every employee who leaves your organization.
 This simple step could save your company time and money by providing accurate information for use when unemployment claims are filed by one of your employees.
-If wrong information is given on a claim, it can create delays that can lead to a wrong financial determination, which could increase your tax rate and/or require extra time and energy on your part to correct.
+If wrong information is given on a claim, it can create delays that can lead to a wrong financial determination which could increase your tax rate and/or require extra time and energy on your part to correct.